Ziomioslaw/pwa-vue-calculator/README.md

 The yet another calculator.

 The project is based on [Vue](https://vuejs.org/).
 It is my approach to this framework.
-It's also my first approach to [Progressive web application](https://en.wikipedia.org/wiki/Progressive_web_application).
+It's also my first approach to [Progressive Web Application](https://en.wikipedia.org/wiki/Progressive_web_application).

 ## Calculator